likhit-vivek/Cloud-Gateway/README.md

 * Gained knowledge on how AWS does the load-balancing in its public cloud
 * Understood the reason for fragmentation and dealt with it successfully
 * Understood more about P1 and the purpose of each of its commands
-* Familiarized ourselves with Object Oriented Principles in Python
+* Familiarized ourselves with Object Oriented Principles and Design Patterns in Python

 We worked really hard on this project and tried to make it as robust as possible and we think it can be extended as a research project in the future as it has some practical applications.
 We are thankful to the instructors for letting us choose our own project and for the continous feedback and guidance.